SEO Competitor Analysis: Step-by-Step Framework

 What is a keyword gap analysis?

-How often should I do competitor analysis for SEO?
+How often should I do competitor analysis?

 What tools are best for keyword competitive analysis?